The Student Activities Handbook serves as a guide in providing all key information pertaining to Student Organization operations.

 Advisors who no longer have the time to effectively advise a group may need to determine whether or not they can continue to serve as advisor, they may want to consider co-advising.
 If the interest is high, but time is limited, they may want to consider co-advising with another faculty/staff member.

-In the event that an advisor resigns his/her position as advisor, he /she shall inform the organization and the Student Activities Supervisor of the decision.
-This information must be forwarded to the Student Activities Office.
+In the event that an advisor resigns his/her position as advisor, he /she shall inform the organization and the Student Activities Office of the decision.
+This information must be formally forwarded to the Student Activities Office.
 The advisor’s assistance in recommending a new advisor would be helpful.

 XVI.
 SUPPORT FOR ADVISORS

-Pprocedures relating to student organizations are administered through the Student Activities Office.
+Procedures relating to student organizations are administered through the Student Activities Office.
 Advisors and all members of student clubs and organizations are responsible for understanding and following the policies and procedures as put forth in the Student Handbook and the Student Activities Handbook.
-Any needed interpretation of policies and procedures can be obtained through the Student Activities Supervisor.
+Any needed interpretation of policies and procedures can be obtained through the Director of Student Activities.